openebs/openebs/k8s/openebs-monitoring/README.md

 **prometheus-config.yaml:**  This is a configuration file for prometheus, which can be used by prometheus to receive the targets and it displays the collected metrics in the Prometheus expression browser.

-**prometheus-env:** This file stores all the run time arguments for Prometheus.
+**prometheus-env.yaml:** This file stores all the run time arguments for Prometheus.

 **grafana-operator.yaml:** This file creates deployment and starts grafana service for various monitoring and analytics processes.